Dvasq1995/Google-Play-Top-Free-App-Scraper/README.md

 ## Usage

+*Not yet uploaded as a Gem, clone this repository to use.

 To run, type ruby bin/run after cd'ing into the project folder.
 This must be done after a bundle install command.
 Select an application by its number to receive a bit more information on a chosen application.
 New features will be added in the future.

 ## Development